-Visits may only be undertaken at 'reasonable times'.
+Visits may only be undertaken at 'reasonable times', consideration should be given to visits taking place at times which suit the adult's usual daily routines.
 A balance is required between the need to carry out the investigation as soon as possible and fully involving the adult and others.
 An immediate visit may be needed to assess the risk and, if necessary, take protective action.
 This may involve multi agency discussion and consideration of likely impact on the adult and any carer.